msdhundhiya/Course-selling-backend/readme.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/msdhundhiya/Course-selling-backend/issues).

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ---
 Made with ❤️ by [msdhundhiya](https://github.com/msdhundhiya)